Yale University

 The project moved through seven phases, each building on the last:

-- Define Requirements — Collaborated with IT security, identity management, and accessibility experts to establish technical and compliance constraints
+- Define Requirements — Collaborated with IT security, identity management, and accessibility experts to establish technical and compliance constraints before touching the interface

-- Testing & Iteration — Conducted multiple rounds of usability testing and iterated based on findings
+- Testing & Iteration — Conducted multiple rounds of usability testing and iterated based on findings across user roles and accessibility needs

 Design Principles